 I have made a dedicated guide on how to build a budget PC for video editing:

-Multiple Monitors and 4K Resolution Almost Certainly Demands a Powerful Graphics Card
+Multiple Monitors and 4K Resolution Almost Certainly Demand a Powerful Graphics Card

-An iGPU simply does not have sufficient VRAM to comfortably perform editing on a single 4K monitor let alone multiple of them.
+An iGPU does not have sufficient VRAM to perform editing on a single 4K monitor comfortably, let alone multiple them.

 Hence, if you are working on large images and videos on a 4K monitor, I would again recommend having a dedicated graphics card.